zouantchaw/ruby-instance-variables-lab-onl01-seng-ft-032320/README.md

 lassie.name #=> "Lassie"
 ```

-can be written like this:
+Can be written like this:

 ```ruby
 lassie = Dog.new